Cupid’s Arrow Game – Valentines Day Party Game

 It’s called Cupid’s Arrow and here’s what you need:

 Q-tips and straws.
 I went to my local dollar store and found q-tips in different colors.
 Score!
-We used two boxes, or 800 q-tips for our class.
+We used two boxes, or 800 q-tips for our class (I took twice that many with me, you never know how fast they will shoot their q-tips!).
 You also need straws, but I found that all the straws for sale at local stores, including the adorable paper straws we all love, were too narrow to fit q-tips inside them.
 I ended up going to a local fast food chain and buying some milkshake straws for a quarter.

 You also need a large bowl and a large blanket or tablecloth that you don’t mind having kids walk on, because they will.
 Oh, and I recommend a trash bag as well.
 I’ve learned that taking an extra trash bag to any class party is always helpful, just like bringing your own dish towels to any church kitchen.

-To play the game, simply lay the blanket out on the floor and place the bowl on one end of it.
+To play the game, simply lay the blanket out on the floor and place the bowl on one end.
+You may need to move desks to make room, or even use the hallway if needed.
 Line the children up on the other end and give them all a straw and a fistful of q-tips.

 When you say “go” they start putting q-tips into one end of the straw and blowing through the straw to “shoot” their arrow.
 The goal is to get q-tips into the bowl.
 We had two teams, represented by the two q-tip colors.
 Stand back and let them shoot.
 Seriously, you will end up with q-tips all over the place but they will have fun learning how to aim and get them in.
 I found that the girls enjoyed this activity as much as the boys did.

-Cupid’s Arrow was a really fun game, so much fun that I wanted to play it later as a family but the night was just too crazy.
+Cupid’s Arrow was a really fun Valentines Day party game!
+I wanted to play it later as a family but the night was just too crazy.
 Instead, we’re going to have a q-tip war sometime soon.
 I can just picture it: ten people blowing hundreds of q-tips around my family room.
 It’s going to be great!